xunguan/xunguan.github.io/_pages/about.md

 - 18/02/2023

 3 papers get in [*CLEO2023*](https://www.cleoconference.org/home/):
-    - *Super-Resolution Photoacoustic Angiopgraphy Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)* by Yuanzheng
+    - *"Super-Resolution Photoacoustic Angiopgraphy Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)"* by Yuanzheng
     - *"Accelerated Brillouin Frequency Shift Estimation Algorithm"* by Di of CUHK
     - *"Record High Throughput using Electronic 2×2 MIMO with OAM Multiplexing (SF1M.3)"* by Mai of ULaval